gnohz/cole-website/content/posts/org-pomodoro-and-polybar/index.md

 # How The Package Works {#how-the-package-works}

 There's only one command exposed by the org-pomodoro package: `org-pomodoro`.
 If you don't have an active pomodoro, calling `org-pomodoro` will start a timer (25 minutes by default) and clock in to the currently focused task.
 Once the timer runs out, a noise will be played and you will be clocked out of your task.
 5 minutes later, another noise will be played to let you know that the break is over.
-It's then up to you to start another pomodor by calling `org-pomodoro` again.
+It's then up to you to start another pomodoro by calling `org-pomodoro` again.

 If you call `org-pomodoro` when you already have a pomodoro going, you will be prompted with whether or not you want to stop your running timer.